A topic from the subject of Environmental Chemistry in Chemistry.

 Applications

-The study of the chemical behavior of hazardous substances has a wide range of applications, including:
+The study of the chemical behavior of hazardous substances has numerous applications:

-• Risk Assessment: Assessing the risks posed by hazardous substances to human health and the environment.
+• Risk Assessment: Evaluating the risks posed by hazardous substances to human health and the environment.

-• Environmental Management: Developing strategies for the management and disposal of hazardous substances.
+• Environmental Management: Developing strategies for the prevention, remediation, and disposal of hazardous substances.

-• Development of Regulations: Developing regulations to protect human health and the environment from hazardous substances.
+• Development of Regulations: Creating and implementing regulations to minimize risks associated with hazardous substances.

 Conclusion